bernardtse/diabetes-prediction/README.md

 v.
 Run the notebook cells sequentially to execute the code and interact with the project.

-**Note**
+### Rationale for using Google Colab, Kaggle API and PySpark

 The notebook is designed to run on the cloud environment provided by Google Colab.
-It utilises the `Kaggle API` for data fetching and `Spark` for data processing.
+It utilises the Kaggle API for data fetching and Spark for data processing.
 Both are automatically set up within the Colab environment.
-Therefore, there is no need to install Spark and the Kaggle API locally.
+Therefore, there is no need to install `kaggle` and `pyspark` locally.

+The dataset was fetched via the Kaggle API on the cloud, which was processed with PySpark before being converted to a Pandas DataFrame.
+This approach offers several advantages over downloading the CSV file locally and then uploading it to Google Drive for processing with Pandas:

+   i. **Integration**: By fetching the dataset directly from Kaggle using the Kaggle API, data acquisition process is streamlined, without the need to manually download and upload files.

+   ii. **Collaboration and Sharing**: Google Colab allows for easy sharing and collaboration on Jupyter notebooks, making it convenient for teams to work together on data analysis projects.

+   iii. **Scalability**: PySpark is designed to handle processing data in of different sizes efficiently.
+It can distribute the workload across multiple nodes in a cluster, enabling parallel processing.
+This is especially advantageous when dealing with potentially larger datasets that may not fit into memory on a single machine.

 ## 4. Documentation